Lightzzzv/RobloxScripts/README.md

 ## Credits to those that make these scripts. ##

-*Updated Aimbot - fix size of circle to prevent spinning.*
+*Fixed Aimbot - fix size of circle to prevent spinning. you can change via line: *

 all scripts are Working on Roblox as of 07/16/2022.